 The AJHL has taken advantage of its new found level of attention from NHL scouts.
 This attention has benefitted all players with increased exposure, and higher levels of scouts in the buildings on a regular basis.

 The GOJHL, based on the volume of players moving on to the OHL as well as other Canadian Junior A leagues continues to show why it is one of the top development leagues in the world.

 The OJHL experienced another drop in player movement this year.
 While that is not easily explained, it is becoming predictable with a decline in talent trying to play in the league.
 Clearly they have crippled themselves by limiting the number of older players in the league, forcing them to the United States or other leagues in many cases.

 The CCHL also experienced a drop off in player promotion this year.

-The USPHL – Elite had its development numbers bolstered through the Mid West based teams.
+The USPHL – Elite had its development numbers bolstered through the southern based teams producing more home grown prospects.